 You can still make gravy even if you've picked over the meat of the chicken as long as you have some of the juices or gel left.
 I usually make this gravy to serve with the chicken, but sometimes we'll have a few slices of the chicken for another meal first and there is still enough chicken leftover for another meal for us.
 So, you can decide depending on the size of your family and how much you think everyone will eat, how much chicken you want to reserve and serve with this gravy.

-Look how easy it is to make a yummy chicken and gravy!
+It's super easy to make a yummy chicken and gravy using a rotisserie chicken!

-Watch this step by step video showing you how to make this easy gravy:
+Watch the video located after the recipe below to see step by step how to make this easy gravy.

 Need a lot of gravy?

 This recipe easily doubles or triples to feed a crowd.
 You can get away with doubling this recipe yet still use just one chicken if you add extra bullion.